Nimus-oes/react-world-ranks/README.md

 ### 3. API Response Types – Localized Extension Model

-The `LocalizedCountry` interface extends Country by adding localized fields for display purposes.
-This allows the app to present data in the user's language without modifying the original API structure.
+The `LocalizedCountry` interface extends `Country` by adding localized fields for display purposes.
+This allows the application to present data in the user's language without modifying the original API structure.

 ```tsx
 export interface LocalizedCountry extends Country {